-If you're feeling particular, refined, or ready for a sugar rush, this is your spot.
+Whether you're feeling particular, refined, or ready for a sugar rush, this is your spot.
 They even have a drizzling category for the finishing touches that’ll keep you coming back for more.
 Flavor creations include Cinnamon Sugar, Maple Bacon, Blueberry Icing, Powdered Sugar, and S'mores.

 It’s a wonder they deliver at all, but you do need to live in the proximity of the donut shop itself if you're planning to order directly through the website.
 But, with more than 200 locations, you might very well be close to a Duck Donuts location.
 And it is only $25 per order, plus an added delivery fee, for a dozen.

 Krispy Kreme is a national treasure, and no donut list would be complete without paying homage to it.

-Thankfully, Krispy Kreme has partnered with DoorDash to bring you what you need at home.
+Thankfully, Krispy Kreme has partnered with Door Dash to bring you what you need at home.
 Granted, you have to be within 10 miles of the store for the order to work—but there is no delivery fee.
 We are talking about all the classics.

 Choose from Original Glazed, Cake Batter, Cinnamon Apple Filled, Cinnamon Bun, and more.
 Order individual donuts or get boxes.
 Boxes can be mixed—customize or randomize it for fun.